mebeim/aoc/2019/README.md

 ### Prerequisites

-This problem requires a working Intcode virtual machine built following instructions in the day 2 and day 5 problem statements!
+This problem requires a working Intcode virtual machine built following instructions in the [day 2][d02] and [day 5][d05] problem statements!
 The machine could be as simple as a single function, or something more complicated like a class with multiple methods.
 Take a look at previous days to know more.

 I will use and explain how to extend the simple single-function Intcode VM created in day 5 of this walkthrough.